Raccoon of Kherson

-The raccoon of Kherson (єно́т з Херсо́на) is a raccoon that was stolen from the city of Kherson in November 2022 by Russian zookeeper Oleg Zubkov.
+The raccoon of Kherson (єнот з Херсона) is a raccoon that was stolen from the city of Kherson in November 2022 by Russian zookeeper Oleg Zubkov.
 The theft occurred during the Russian retreat from Kherson during the Russian invasion of Ukraine, with Zubkov stating that he took the raccoon, along with several other animals, from Kherson to his safari park in Crimea to protect them from the war.
 The animal became a subject of satirical memes in Ukraine while in Russia it became a reported source of morale and tool in pro-Russian propaganda, receiving the call name Kherson in Russian media.

 Theft

-On 11 November 2022, Oleg Zubkov, a Russian zookeeper and director of the Taigan safari park, published a video of himself grabbing raccoons from the zoo in Kherson, under the title "We are in Kherson.
+On 11 November 2022, Oleg Zubkov, the zookeeper and director of the Taigan safari park in Russia-occupied Crimea published a video of himself grabbing raccoons from the zoo in Kherson, under the title "We are in Kherson.
 Oleg Zubkov catches raccoons with BARE HANDS!!!".
 The video also shows people in Taigan uniforms loading other animals into trucks, leading media observers to assume the people were transporting the animals to Taigan.
 Zubkov later made the video unavailable, but was already reuploaded by social media users at that point.
 The raccoon in particular came to wider attention when Russian nationalist blogger and poet Anna Dolgareva bragged on Telegram about the theft that the "only good news" about Russia's recent loss of Kherson was that her friend had stolen the raccoon.

 A few days later, Zubkov stated in an interview that the animals from the Kherson Zoo were taken to Russian-occupied Crimea and placed in the Taigan safari park.
 According to him, two wolves, a llama, a donkey, seven raccoons, peacocks, guinea fowls, and pheasants were brought in total.
 He called his actions "rescuing" the animals from the warzone and promised to return them when peace returned to Kherson.
 He also said that he had been asked by Vladimir Saldo, the head of the Russian occupation administration of Kherson Oblast, to evacuate the animals.